chukkchukk89-cmd/SynapScript/docs/PACKAGE_REFERENCE.md

 # SynapScript Package Reference

-This document outlines the essential and on-demand Node.js packages selected for the SynapScript project.
+This document outlines the essential Node.js packages bundled for SynapScript Version 1.0.

-## **Core Philosophy**
+## **Core Philosophy (V1.0)**

-- **Lean Core:** Bundle a minimal set of essential, lightweight packages to cover ~90% of common automation tasks without bloating the application.
+- **Lean Core:** Bundle a minimal set of essential, lightweight packages to cover ~95% of common automation tasks without bloating the application.
-- **On-Demand Power:** For larger, more specialized packages (like browser automation or image processing), prompt the user for a one-time download.
-This keeps the initial install small and respects user resources.
-- **Transparency:** Clearly justify why a package is needed when prompting for a download.
+- **Zero On-Demand Complexity:** All necessary packages for v1.0 are pre-bundled.
+No dynamic downloads are required.

 ---

-## **Top 10 Bundled Packages**
+## **V1.0 Bundled Packages (12 Essential Node.js Packages)**

 These packages will be pre-included in the SynapScript environment.